Influences on Faculty Uptake from a Faculty Learning Community: Results

 \subsubsection{Evaluation}

-Molly’s formal evaluation of her students takes place in the form of individual and group exams.
-The logistics of these exams came from discussions with other Fellows.
-Once she integrated 3DL into her exams, Molly found that she was able to assess the practice of science.
-After learning how to create 3DL formal exams, Molly was able to change her informal approach of evaluation to align with instruction.

-In Molly’s class she uses individual and group exams.
-The individual exams are composed of “a bunch of analytic problems” and “some coding work~[I]” and Molly describes her group exams as a place where she is “testing their experimental understanding~[I].”
+When it comes to developing and thinking about assessment, two of our Fellows mention they were influenced by social interactions either inside or outside of the Fellowship.

+When it comes to 3DL assessment, Ron thinks about his students, his colleagues inside of the Fellowship, and his colleagues outside of the Fellowship.
+When it comes to his students, Ron is “very comfortable [giving a 3D exam]~[I]” and “in terms of my students I think it would be great for them to do it and I think they would rise to the occasion~[I].”
+Ron also mentions how his assessment practices are influenced by his colleagues.
+In particular, Ron is “very comfortable [giving a 3D exam]~[I]” if he was talking to other Fellows, but Ron knows that his colleagues outside of the Fellowship “would recommend against it.”
+Overall, the social interactions with people outside of the Fellowship hinder the spread of 3DL throughout Ron’s department.

-When it came to generating exam ideas, Molly found the Fellowship to be very beneficial.
-In her interview she states, “I've like really enjoyed hearing from people and the different ways that they write exam questions and think about grading them.
-Um, because that's like one of the hard parts of faculty member, like grading is the worst~[I].”
-In fact, Molly joined the Fellowship because she “heard from some folks that designing assessment questions that people had creative ways of doing that, that I would get some, like exposure to I guess~[I].”
-She also found designing 3D exam questions to be useful because it allowed her to accurately assess what she wanted to assess.
-Her prior work with Ruben (pseudonym), a Fellowship coordinator, “really helped me with my exam questions make them better using 3D, 3D dimensional learning~[I].”
-This process took place by “[Ruben] would look at my exam questions, and he would help me see that, while implicitly there was a practice there, I wasn't explicitly asking students to show me their understanding of the practice[I].”
+Molly found support for assessment design and practice within the Fellowship.
+This support helped her generate new ideas for exams as well as generating questions that align more closely with 3DL.
+In her interview, she states, “I've like really enjoyed hearing from people and the different ways that they write exam questions and think about grading them~[I].”
+Molly also talks about these social interactions as “really helping me with my exam questions make them better using 3D, 3D dimensional learning~[I].”
+Molly specifically mentions working with Ruben (pseudonym), a Fellowship coordinator.
+She mentions that “[Ruben] would look at my exam questions, and he would help me see that, while implicitly there was a practice there, I wasn't explicitly asking students to show me their understanding of the practice[I].”
 The end results were very positive.
 Molly recalls, “my questions just got much cleaner and like students would produce what I really wanted them to do~[I].”
 3DL assessments have allowed Molly to pay closer attention to what she was assessing.

-Molly’s practice with 3DL exams helped her create assessments to informally test her student’s understanding in class in the form of clicker questions.
-Molly states, “so I think since I've gotten better at writing those test questions that do practices and then I can translate that to like writing clickers style questions that you could use a lecture class~[I].”